Gator-PASE/gator-pase.github.io/content/training/24-09-04/index.md

 **Identifying Your Target Audience**
 - Before you can pitch anyone, you need to know who you are pitching your policy to (who is your target audience?)
-- *Power-mapping* is a tool used to identify your target audience
+- *Power-mapping* is a tool used to identify your target audience and better prepare you for making policy recommendations
   - What needs to change first?
   - Where is that change made?
   - Who can enact that change?